 In a previous post, we explored just how important real estate data can be in your prospect research.
 But what about those pesky Canadians and their strict privacy laws?
 How are you going to learn more about prospects north of the border or, if you’re a Canadian nonprofit, in your very own community?

-But here’s some good news: Good Canadian real estate information is out there, and you can use it to build a stronger prospect profile.
+Now for some good news: good Canadian real estate information is out there, and you can use it to build a stronger prospect profile.
 In order to do that, we need to adjust our research strategy just a little.

 Of course, there is more to our house hunting than just admiring great properties.
 We are looking for evidence of baseline capacity.
 And you don’t need to hit the road, either.
 You can find lots of Canadian real estate information online, both in free and subscription resources.

 On average, an individual’s real estate holdings represent 20% to 25% of an individual’s net worth, whereas annual income tends to represent around 10% of net worth.
 Even if you only focus on your prospect’s annual income and stock holdings (estimated 30% of net worth), you are leaving a large stone unturned.